Noah-Huppert/squad-up/README.md

 - Each project has a collision resistant package name.
     - In Go these package names follow the scheme `github.com/Username/Project` (Where as in Java they follow: `com.username.project`).
-- Each "sub package" of the package name is a new directory.
+- Each sub package of the package name is a new directory.
-    - In Go "sub packages" are separated by forward slashes (In Java they are separated by dots).
+    - In Go sub packages are separated by forward slashes (In Java they are separated by dots).
     - So the package name `github.com/Username/Project` would yield the directory structure of: